andreygrigoriev/spring_boot_embedded_keycloak/README.md

 ## How to run Keycloak server (17.x) embedded into a Spring Boot application

-Example uses [article on Baeldung](https://www.baeldung.com/keycloak-embedded-in-spring-boot-app) as a reference and adapts it to the latest version of Keycloak
+Example uses [article on Baeldung](https://www.baeldung.com/keycloak-embedded-in-spring-boot-app) as a reference and adapts it to the latest version of Keycloak.
 PostgreSQL is used as a DB driver for Keycloak.

 For further reference, please consider the following sections: